-Mayer Brown's more than 60 appellate lawyers have argued more than 200 cases before the Supreme Court—including ten in the three most recent Terms—as well as hundreds more in federal and state appellate courts across the nation.
+Mayer Brown's more than 55 appellate lawyers have argued more than 235 cases before the Supreme Court—including eighteen in the five most recent Terms—as well as hundreds more in federal and state appellate courts across the nation.

 The Supreme Court has long held that Section 101 contains implicit exceptions to the scope of subject matter that is patentable.